 7. ICEYE — SAR Satellite Constellation for All-Weather Intelligence

-ICEYE operates the world’s largest commercial SAR (Synthetic Aperture Radar) satellite constellation with over 60 satellites in orbit.
-Their Gen4 satellites deliver 16cm resolution imagery, enabling all-weather, day/night monitoring capability that optical satellites cannot match.
-ICEYE reached profitability in 2025 with approximately €200M in revenue, and secured a landmark €1.7B German defense contract with Rheinmetall.
+ICEYE runs the world’s largest commercial SAR (Synthetic Aperture Radar) constellation: over 60 satellites in orbit.
+Their Gen4 satellites hit 16cm resolution, and SAR works through clouds, rain, and darkness, something optical satellites simply can’t do.
+ICEYE hit profitability in 2025 with roughly €200M in revenue and locked in a €1.7B German defense contract with Rheinmetall.

 Key strengths: